HoGentTIN/linux-training-hogent/modules/shell_globbing/040_shell_file_globbing_practice.md

 ## practice: shell globbing

+In the questions below, use the `ls` command with globbing patterns to list the specified files.
+Don't pipe the output to `grep` or another tool to filter on regular expressions!

-1\.
-Create a test directory and enter it.
+1. Create a test directory `glob` and enter it.

-2\.
-Create the following files :
+2. Create the following files :

-    file1
-    file10
-    file11
-    file2
-    File2
-    File3
-    file33
-    fileAB
-    filea
-    fileA
-    fileAAA
-    file(
-    file 2

-(the last one has 6 characters including a space)
+    ```text
+    vagrant@ubuntu:~/glob$ ls
+    'file('   file10  'file 2'   File2   file33   fileA   fileà   fileAAA
+     file1    file11   file2     File3   filea    fileá   fileå   fileAB
+    ```

+    (remark that `file 2` has a space in the name!)

-3\.
-List (with ls) all files starting with file
+3. List all files starting with `file`

-4\.
-List (with ls) all files starting with File
+4. List all files starting with `File`

-5\.
-List (with ls) all files starting with file and ending in a number.
+5. List all files starting with `file` and ending in *a number*.

-6\.
-List (with ls) all files starting with file and ending with a letter
+6. List all files starting with `file` and ending with *a letter*

-7\.
-List (with ls) all files starting with File and having a digit as fifth character.
+7. List all files starting with `File` and having a *digit* as *fifth* character.

-8\.
-List (with ls) all files starting with File and having a digit as fifth character and nothing else.
+8. List all files starting with `File` and having a *digit* as *fifth* and last character (i.e. the name consists of five characters).

-9\.
-List (with ls) all files starting with a letter and ending in a number.
+9. List all files starting with *a letter* and ending in *a number*.

-10\.
-List (with ls) all files that have exactly five characters.
+10. List all files that have *exactly five characters*.

-11\.
-List (with ls) all files that start with f or F and end with 3 or A.
+11. List all files that start with `f` or `F` and end with `3` or `A`.

-12\.
-List (with ls) all files that start with f have i or R as second character and end in a number.
+12. List all files that start with `f` have `i` or `R` as second character and end in a number.

-13\.
-List all files that do not start with the letter F.
+13. List all files that do not start with the letter `F`.

-14\.
-Copy the value of \$LANG to \$MyLANG.

-15\.
-Show the influence of \$LANG in listing A-Z or a-z ranges.
+14. Show the influence of `$LANG` (the system locale) in listing `A-Z` or `a-z` ranges.

-16\.
-You receive information that one of your servers was cracked, the cracker probably replaced the `ls` command.
+15. You receive information that one of your servers was cracked.
+The cracker probably replaced the `ls` command with a rootkit so it can no longer be used safely.
 You know that the `echo` command is safe to use.
-Can `echo` replace `ls` ?
-How can you list the files in the current directory with `echo` ?
+Can `echo` replace `ls`?
+How can you list the files in the current directory with `echo`?

-17\.
-Is there another command besides cd to change directories ?